jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 "Gone are the days of feeling helpless in the face of social injustice, government overreach, and the rising cost of living.
 Techvolution equipped me with an evolutionary framework to navigate our technology-driven world."
 _An American who wants to pay their bills_

+## Inside Flap

+Conservatives are making the middle class great again.
+Across the world these red-blooded patriots are giving regular people better jobs and honest government.
+Don't be a socialist; join them and fight for liberty!

+No, wait.
+The Progressives are the good guys fighting for us all.
+Their ideology is the one saving us from climate change, racism, sexism, elitism, chauvinism while making sure everyone gets their fair share.
+Fight fascism; fight for progress!

+Our politics is filled with black-and-white messages like these because left-wing and right-wing ideologues keep spreading their single-minded stories throughout society.
+Many people are sick of their toxicity.

+So, I wrote a new philosophy called Techvolution—it's custom-designed to calm our politics with Mixed-Ideological Politics and supercharge our innovation and job market with Bumblebee Economics.

+Let's get started.

-## Inner flap
+## Preface

+Talk to any political junkie, no matter when, and they'll say there's a big election coming up.
+They'll tell you, "if the Right-wing triumphs, infrastructure, healthcare, everything will go to shit!"

+If you buy it—and most of us have at some point—you glue yourself to Left-wing blogs, radio, and TV.
+As you fill-up on Leftist philosophy, you'll filter human history as a never ending story of oppression, liberation, and change.
+With every minute you watch the news, you'll walk the path towards extremism and see any opposition to Leftist demands as _fascist_ Conservatives responsible for every problem in the past and present.

+Or, if the other side sucked you in first, you start spotting _communist_ Progressives and their unholy socialist agenda instead.
 There's a good reason extremist ideologues dominate our political landscape: they tell a great story.

 Broadly speaking in America today, Republicans are right-wing because they align with Conservatism and Capitalism, while the Democrats are left-wing because they embrace Progressivism and Socialism.
 All of these philosophies were created centuries ago by people desperate to industrialize their agrarian societies.
-Poor, hungry, and cold people raced to invent steam power, metallurgy, and machine tools to mass-produce roads, radios, factories, hospitals, and schools.
+Poor, hungry, and cold people raced to invent steam power, machine tools, and other innovations to mass-produce roads, radios, factories, hospitals, and schools.
 American society tried both rightist ideas, like Roosevelt's trustbusting monopolies, and leftist ideas, like the other Roosevelt's fight against economic depressions via a social safety net.

-America won the Industrial Age race, becoming the world's economic powerhouse.
+In the end, America won the Industrial Age race, becoming the world's economic powerhouse.

 Today's ideologues portray their side as righteous protectors of America's post-industrial pension plans, medical systems, and wealth in general, with the "other" being a constant threat.
 Both sides ignore that industrialization was a shared story many pages long, and each ideology had successes and failures.
 But since they have no new ideas, today's Left and Right must take all the credit for America's industrialization to keep themselves relevant.

-And, ideologues tell a great story.
+With their product aging, ideologues resort to more marketing.
+Which is why they tell stories on the news, streams, and websites.
 Once their captivating tales fill your mind, the nuance and complexity of history fade in favour of the excitement of cheering for "the good guys."

 Techvolution can't compete with this chorus of entertainment.
 I don't want to.
 Anyone with easy answers to our problems is lying to you.
 No one has ever built a society with today's Internet Age technology facing today's challenges.
 This is the first time Earth has 7+ billion people, advanced robotics, electric cars, AI, nuclear weapons.
 How could anyone have all the solutions?

 And here's the face-palm movement: today's ideologies were created by people very out of the loop.
 Their founding thinkers, Adam Smith, Karl Marx, Edmund Burke, and John Stuart Mill, never used a toilet, never sat in a car, never disinfected a wound.
-Each thinker has lessons to teach, but we should build upon them instead of clinging to them as their devout followers today do, like dinosaurs trying to survive after the world has moved on, believing in outdated worldviews ill-suited for the modern era.
+Each thinker has lessons to teach of course, but we should build upon them instead of clinging to them as their devout followers today do, like dinosaurs trying to survive after the world has moved on, believing in outdated worldviews ill-suited for the modern era.

 So no, Techvolution avoids easy answers because there are none for anyone who wants to lower the cost of living by solving real-life problems.
-That's why instead of repeating Left-Right industrialization politics, metrics, and policies, Techvolution measures its success on prosperous the middle-class is.
+That's why instead of repeating Left-Right industrialization politics, metrics, and policies, Techvolution measures its success on how prosperous the middle-class is.
 The rate of mortage payoff.
 The cost of insurance.
-How secure their job market is.
-We can better these real-life metrics when you lean the fundamental laws governing life's remarkable evolution on Earth.
-With just a little technical jargon you'll understand how civilizations prosper due to their technological evolution; hence the new word "Techvolution."
+We can better these real-life metrics when you learn the fundamental laws governing life's evolution on Earth.
+When you understand how civilizations prosper due to their technological evolution; hence the new word "Techvolution."

 Among many benefits, this philosophy empowers you to ask better questions so you can discover lasting solutions to the problems of your unique life.
 Techvolution can't be entertainment because it stops you being a spectator, and turns you into an active agent who lowers the cost of living by creating an economy that generates and distributes wealth for everyone who works for it.

-While this book won't be entertaining, I'll do my best to make this new philosophy fun and inspiring.
+While this book won't be entertaining as Left vs Right broadcasts, I'll do my best to make this new philosophy fun and inspiring.
 Because the future should be.

 ## Dedication